TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/BackendUsers/Index.rst

 Introduced in TYPO3 CMS 9, there is a special permission for Backend Users.
 The first created user, during installation of TYPO3, is already marked as a System Maintainer.
-Other users can become System Maintainers within the module **Admin Tools > Settings > Manage System Maintainers**.
+Other users can become System Maintainers only within the module **Admin Tools > Settings > Manage System Maintainers**.

-System Maintainers are the only users who are able to access the install tool and extension manager.
-The users are persisted within the :file:`LocalConfiguration.php` as :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['systemMaintainers']`.
+System Maintainers are the only users who are able to see and access the Install Tool and the Extension Manager.
+These users are persisted within the :file:`LocalConfiguration.php` as :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['systemMaintainers']`.

 Also see changelog `Feature: #82266 - Backend Users System Maintainers <https://docs.typo3.org/typo3cms/extensions/core/Changelog/9.0/Feature-82266-BackendUsersSystemMaintainers.html>`_.